The Apprentice cuts You’re Fired scenes with candidate after ‘antisemitism’ row

 The BBC has cut scenes featuring a candidate from The Apprentice following pressure from staff members over antisemitic posts on social media.

-While Dr Asif Munaf will feature in the main show as normal, The Independent has learnt his appearance in scenes recorded just days ago for companion series You’re Fired will no longer be aired.
+While Dr Asif Munaf featyred in the main show as normal, his appearance in scenes recorded just days ago for the companion series You’re Fired were not aired.

-It is currently unclear in what capacity Munaf was set to appear on You’re Fired, a series which features an interview with the latest candidate to be fired by Lord Sugar.
+You’re Fired, a series which features an interview with the latest candidate to be fired by Alan Sugar., aired on Thursday (15 February) with no reference to the contestant’s absence.

-This news comes after it was revealed that the former NHS doctor had received “specialist training” after the BBC was alerted to offensive social media posts he’d shared about the Israel-Hamas war.
+This development comes after it was revealed that the former NHS doctor had received “specialist training” after the BBC was alerted to offensive social media posts he’d shared about the Israel-Hamas war.

 A spokesperson for The Apprentice previously said: “After filming had taken place, we were made aware of concerns over social media posts that Asif had made after he had left the process.
 As soon as we were alerted, we took immediate action and spoke to Asif in detail on this.
 Asif took part in specialised training to understand why his posts may cause offence.